m2kelly/triocontext/README.rst

 This study was conducted after Frigola et al (2017) paper "Reduced mutation rate in exons due to differential mismatch repair".

 We employed the code shared by Frigola et al. (2017) as a basis of our own code to ensure comparability of the main analysis.
 Therefore, the structure and documentation of this repository highly resembles its structure.
 However, it has been highly modified and brand-new code has been added as new analysis were made.

 We want to thank the Barcelona biomedical genomic lab for sharing the software code, specially to the authors involved in Frigola et al (2017).
 Please, check Frigola et al (2017) paper's repository at https://bitbucket.org/bbglab/intron_exon_mutrate for more information.
-\

 How to use
 ----------

-The data was generated using a combination of Jupyter notebooks (using Python) and some external libraries and well as some bash and Perl scripts.
+The data was generated using a combination of Jupyter notebooks (using Python) and some external libraries and well as some bash, R and Perl scripts.

 All notebooks are documented, so you can check which kind of data is needed to run them (and in which folder should it be) and what is the output that is generated.
-\

 Before using
 ------------